SimenHolmestad/CameraHub/readme.md

 There is currently no way to reach this page for "normal users" without altering the url.

 # Running the tests
 Currently, only the backend code is tested.
-To run the tests, go to the top directory and do:
+To run the backend tests, navigate to the backend directory by doing `cd backend` and then do:
 ```
-python3 -m backend.test_backend
+python3 -m unittest
 ```

 # Design